voletibhaskar/voletibhaskar.github.io/aboutme.md

 ---
 layout: page
 title: My Description
-subtitle: Finance Student at Humber College
+subtitle: Post Graduate Student in Business Management at Humber College
 ---

 My name is Bhaskar Voleti and I’m currently looking for opportunities as a Data Scientist/ Data Analyst.
 I recently graduated from Humber College in Global Business Management.